 History

-In 2012, Dr. Jacobs began a grassroots effort to help victims like herself.
-She launched End Revenge Porn, a website that collected signatures in favor of criminalizing nonconsensual pornography.
-Over time, End Revenge Porn grew into a hub where victims could get information and support from survivors and advocates, receive referrals to pro- or low- bono services to help them regain control of their search results, and support legislation against nonconsensual pornography.
+In 2012, Dr. Jacobs began a grassroots effort to help victims and survivors like herself.
+She launched End Revenge Porn, an online campaign that collected signatures in favor of criminalizing nonconsensual distribution of intimate images (NDII).
+Over time, End Revenge Porn grew into an online hub where individuals experiencing NDII could get information and support from survivors and advocates, receive referrals to pro or low bono attorneys, and support legislation against NDII.

-In 2013, Dr. Jacobs formalized this growing grassroots campaign and founded Cyber Civil Rights Initiative (CCRI) as a 501(c)(3) nonprofit organization.
+In 2013, Dr. Jacobs formalized this growing grassroots campaign by founding the Cyber Civil Rights Initiative (CCRI) as a 501(c)(3) nonprofit organization.
 Today, CCRI is the nation’s leading organization serving thousands of victims around the world and advocating for technological, social, and legal innovation to fight online abuse.

 CCRI’s Mission is to combat online abuses that threaten civil rights and civil liberties.